Media Arts (MART)

 MART 499 - Senior Project.
 3 Credits.

 (R-9) Offered spring and fall.
-Prereq., Art and Media Arts Majors only.
+Restricted to students in the Arts and Media Arts majors.
 This capstone course gives the student an opportunity to create an integrated senior project which brings together all of the elements of their course of study.
 Level: Undergraduate

-MART 510 - Core Research: Narrativity and Experiments in Media.
-4 Credits.
+MART 510 - Core Research: Creative Process and Story.
+3 Credits.

 MART 520 - Core Research: Peer Teaching.
 2 Credits.